kaveeshanirmal/ClubSync-Web/README.md

 # ClubSync Web Platform

-ClubSync is a Next.js web application designed to streamline club management, event organization, and volunteer tracking for university clubs and organizations.
+ClubSync is a Next.js web application along with a mobile app designed to streamline club management, event organization, and volunteer tracking for university clubs and organizations.

 ## 🚀 Recent Updates (July 2025)